syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/TrackBar-Customization.md

 ---
 layout: post
-title: TracBar in Syncfusion® RangeSlider control for Xamarin.Android
+title: TrackBar Customization in Syncfusion® RangeSlider Control for Xamarin.Android
-description: Learn how to customize the track bar of RangeSlider control in Xamarin.Android
+description: Learn how to customize the track bar appearance, colors, and styling of RangeSlider control in Xamarin.Android
 platform: Xamarin.Android
 control: RangeSlider
 documentation: ug
 ---

-# TrackBar customization
+# TrackBar Customization

 ## TrackStroke

-The stroke of track bar can be customized by setting the `TrackStroke` property of SfRangeSlider.
+The `TrackStroke` property controls the width of the entire track bar, affecting the visual prominence and touch target size of the slider.

 {% tabs %}